 OIL & WATER DON’T MIX CAMPAIGN

 NMEAC has joined with over 20 environmental organizations in the state to call for a shut down of the Enbridge Line 5 oil pipelines at the Straits of Mackinac.
-This year we have participated in numerous rallies, handed out yard signs, and worked to raise awareness of one of the biggest environmental issues in Michigan.
-The coalition has elevated the risk posed by the 62-year-old Line 5 pipelines from obscurity to a top tier state issue.
-We are proud to be working with our local partners at FLOW (for the love of water), the Groundwork Center and TC-350 on this incredibly important issue to all of us in northern Michigan.
-Info: oilandwaterdontmix.org
+This year we have participated in numerous rallies, film events, handed out yard signs and stickers and worked to raise public awareness of this issue.
+The coalition has elevated the risks posed by the 63-year Line 5 pipelines to a top tier statewide issue.
+Over 67 municipalities have signed resolutions calling for the shut down of Line 5 including the City of Traverse City and Grand Traverse County.
+Please go to oilandwaterdontmix.org for complete information.

 SPRAWL MAKES A COMEBACK

 NMEAC voiced opposition to the ill-conceived plans for the 81 on East Bay development on the Old Mission Peninsula and helped support a new group called Preserve Old Mission.
 The development site includes steep ridges along East Bay and a spectacular woods running along the tops of those steep ridges.
 The developer wants to level the ridges to gain views of the Bay.
 We have also been involved with The Moorings development along M-72 near Tom’s West Bay.
 The developers recently received a violation notice from MDEQ concerning large amounts of sediment flowing to both wetlands on the site and into a local creek that empties into West Bay.